Elchanz3/android_kernel_samsung_r11s/Documentation/driver-api/media/drivers/zoran.rst

 Ireland, Nigeria, South Africa.

-The CCIR - N uses the PAL colorsystem and PAL frame size but the NTSC framerate, and is used in Argentina, Uruguay, an a few others
+The CCIR - N uses the PAL colorsystem and PAL frame size but the NTSC framerate, and is used in Argentinia, Uruguay, an a few others

 We do not talk about how the audio is broadcast !